A process for making project-wide, technical decisions.

 If the discussion becomes contentious, please escalate to one of the RFC Editors.
-The RFC Editors can help move the discussion forward, for example by providing additional structure to the discussion or moving the discussion to another forum.
+The Eng Council can help move the discussion forward, for example by providing additional structure to the discussion or moving the discussion to another forum.
 Regardless of how the discussion proceeds, the results of any off-CL discussion must be captured in the CL, often by posting a summary of the discussion as a CL comment.

 If you wish to withdraw your RFC, you can mark the CL containing the RFC as

 abandoned.
 You, or someone else, can always resurrect your RFC later if

 circumstances change.
 If you are resurrecting an RFC created by someone else,